yoonmoonsick/dnd2024/README.md

     - When you burn a seal on an interdicted creature, you can activate this boon (no action required).
 The target must subtract a number equal to your proficiency bonus from the result of the next saving throw they make before the end of their next turn.
   - Soul Eater
     - When you burn a seal on an interdicted creature, you can activate this boon (no action required) to regain hit points equal to your illrigger level.
-  - Styx’s Apathy
+  - Styx's Apathy
     - When you burn a seal on an interdicted creature, you can use your reaction to flood the target with an otherworldly chill.
-Until the end of the target’s next turn, they can’t take reactions.
+Until the end of the target's next turn, they can't take reactions.
   - Swift Retribution (Passive)
-    - When an interdicted creature provokes an opportunity attack from you, you can make that attack without using your reaction, provided you’re not incapacitated.
-Once you benefit from this boon, you can’t do so again until the start of your next turn.
+    - When an interdicted creature provokes an opportunity attack from you, you can make that attack without using your reaction, provided you're not incapacitated.
+Once you benefit from this boon, you can't do so again until the start of your next turn.
 - Level 3: Invoke Hell ![](https://github.com/yoonmoonsick/dnd2024/blob/master/%EC%95%84%EC%9D%B4%EC%BD%98/Resources/1_Normal_48/InvokeHellCharge.png?raw=true)
   - Your diabolic connection allows you to channel infernal energy to empower magical effects.
 Your chosen diabolic contract grants you two Invoke Hell options and describes how to use each.
   - You can use this feature twice.
 You regain one expended use when you finish a short rest, and you regain all expended uses when you finish a long rest.
 When you reach Illrigger Level 11, you gain 1 additional use of this feature.  - Some Invoke Hell effects require a saving throw.
 When you use such an effect, the DC equals your interdict save DC.
 - Level 5: Extra Attack
 - Level 6: Infernal Conduit ![](https://github.com/yoonmoonsick/dnd2024/blob/master/%EC%95%84%EC%9D%B4%EC%BD%98/Resources/1_Normal_48/InfernalConduitDie.png?raw=true)
-  - You can strengthen your allies at the cost of yourself—or drain your enemy’s life force for your own gain.
+  - You can strengthen your allies at the cost of yourself—or drain your enemy's life force for your own gain.
 You have a pool of Infernal Conduit dice, which are d10s.
 The number of Infernal Conduit dice in your pool increase as you gain illrigger levels, as shown in the Infernal Conduit Dice column of the Illrigger table.
   - As an action, you can touch another creature and spend one or more dice from your pool.
 The target must make a Constitution saving throw against your interdict save DC.
 A creature can willingly fail this saving throw.
 Roll the spent dice and choose one of the following effects:
     - Invigorate ![](https://github.com/yoonmoonsick/dnd2024/blob/master/%EC%95%84%EC%9D%B4%EC%BD%98/Skills/4_Readme_48/Illrigger_InfernalConduit_Invigorate.png?raw=true)
       - On a failed save, the target regains hit points equal to the total you rolled, and you take necrotic damage equal to that total.
 On a successful save, the target regains half as many hit points, and you take necrotic damage equal to that total.
-Save or fail, this necrotic damage can’t be reduced in any way, and if this damage reduces you to 0 hit points, you fall unconscious and are stabilized.
+Save or fail, this necrotic damage can't be reduced in any way, and if this damage reduces you to 0 hit points, you fall unconscious and are stabilized.
     - Devour ![](https://github.com/yoonmoonsick/dnd2024/blob/master/%EC%95%84%EC%9D%B4%EC%BD%98/Skills/4_Readme_48/Illrigger_InfernalConduit_Devour.png?raw=true)
       - On a failed save, the target takes necrotic damage equal to the total you rolled, and you regain hit points equal to that total.
 On a successful save, the target takes half as much damage, and you regain hit points equal to the damage the target took.
-Save or fail, or if the target chose to fail their saving throw against this effect, the necrotic damage can’t be reduced in any way.
+Save or fail, or if the target chose to fail their saving throw against this effect, the necrotic damage can't be reduced in any way.
 When you reach 11th level in this class, the target also gains a level of exhaustion on a failed save against this effect.
-This level of exhaustion can be reduced as normal, and a creature can’t suffer more than three levels of exhaustion combined from all illriggers’ Infernal Conduit features.
+This level of exhaustion can be reduced as normal, and a creature can't suffer more than three levels of exhaustion combined from all illriggers' Infernal Conduit features.
   - You regain any spent Infernal Conduit dice when you finish a short rest.
 - Level 7: Interdiction
   - You can infuse your seals with hellish magical power, enhancing their effects.
-  - Acheron’s Chain
+  - Acheron's Chain
     - When you use a bonus action to place or move a seal on a Large or smaller creature, you can activate this boon (no action required).
 You conjure infernal chains to grasp the target, forcing them to make a Strength saving throw.
 On a failed save, you can cause them to be restrained until the end of your next turn (escape DC equal to your interdict save DC).
   - Conflagrant Channel
     - You can expend a seal as a bonus action to teleport up to 60 feet to an unoccupied space you can see.